 DON’T BUY, at least for now.

 This review marks only the third time I’ve ever said “don’t buy” on a coffee maker.
 The other two times are here and here.
 That’s because I generally try to research units that provide a reasonable balance of quality and price.
 Truth be told, I doubt this Russell Hobbs coffee maker is “bad.”
 It might even be as good as the reviews say.
-I just wouldn’t buy it based on my research so far because I’m still unconvinced that this is a great product at its current price of $129.99.
+I just wouldn’t buy it based on my research so far because I’m still unconvinced that this is a great product at its current price.
 That might change after more actual buyers weigh in, but right now I would suggest looking at SCAA certified coffee makers instead.
 Several of the best ones are considerably more expensive than this Russell Hobbs coffee maker, but a couple are only slightly more costly.
 Or, if fast brewing time is a big concern, I’ve got two words for you: Velocity Brew (read about the Bunn BXB Velocity Brew here).
 Sorry, Russell Hobbs!
 I’ll revisit you later to see if anything has changed.